 - Class C - Class C beneficiaries include anyone not listed above as a Class A or a Class B beneficiary.
 Class C beneficiaries are eligible for an exemption of $500 each.

-Is Life Insurance Included in a Kentucky Estate?
+Is Life Insurance Included in the Value of Kentucky Estate?

 Only life insurance that is payable to the decedent or the decedent's estate is included in the value of a Kentucky estate for state inheritance tax purposes..

 What Expenses Can Be Deducted From the Value of a Kentucky Estate?